-For example, if you are in the milk powder industry, a highly-sought after market in China, you can search for “德国奶粉代购”, which means “German milk powder Daigou” (see screenshot below) and click on “official account” to find potential sellers for your product (milk powder is one of the most popular products among Daigou, specialized in the German market).
+For example, if you are in the milk powder industry, a highly sought-after market in China, you can search for “德国奶粉代购”, which means “German milk powder Daigou” (see screenshot below) and click on “official account” to find potential sellers for your product (milk powder is one of the most popular products among Daigou, specialized in the German market).

-On the other hand, larger-scale Daigou – with a larger audience, but also higher commission rate, and less niche expertise – can be best found through a specialized China marketing agency like Tenba Group.
+On the other hand, larger-scale Daigou – with a larger audience, but also a higher commission rate, and less niche expertise – can be best found through a specialized China marketing agency like Tenba Group.

 4. Chinese Daigou in your country